trinitylake-io/trinitylake/docs/format/key-encoding.md

 The pointer to the root node that was rolled back from, if the root node is created during a [Rollback](./storage-transaction#rollback-committed-version)
 It is stored with key `rollback_from_root` in the root node.

-### Version Key

-The version of the root node, stored with the key `version` in the root node.

 ### Creation Timestamp Key

 The key `created_at_millis` writes the timestamp that a node is created.

+### Number of Keys Key

+The key `n_keys` writes the number of keys that a node is currently having.
+This is used to determine the size of the [node key table](./tree/search-tree-map.md#node-key-table).

 ## Object Key